wbrowar/craft-admin-bar/README.md

 | `useCss` | *true* | Add the default styles to Edit Links or leave them off and style it your way |
 | `useJs` | *true* | Add the default Javascript used by Entry Edit Links.
 Setting this to `false` embeds the Entry Edit Link through Twig, instead |

-### Inidcating What Will Change When Editing an Entry
+### Indicating What Will Change When Editing an Entry
-To help a content editor realize what part of an Edit Link is editable, the `containerSelector` argument can select a containing parent HTML element of the Entry Edit Link Twig tag.
-For example, in the code below, by setting `containerSelector` to `'li'`, an outline would appear when a content editor rolls over the `<li>` element on the page.
+To help a content editor realize what part of an Edit Link is editable, the `containerSelector` argument can select a containing parent HTML element of the Edit Link Twig tag.
+For example, in the code below, by setting `containerSelector` to `'li'`, an outline would appear when a content editor rolls over the closest parent `<li>` element on the page.

 ```twig
 <ul class="my_sweet_content">